Tracking the Tropics: Marco becomes 3rd hurricane of Atlantic season, eyeing Gulf Coast

 TAMPA, Fla.
-(WFLA) – Marco obtained hurricane status Sunday morning, reaching maximum sustained winds of 75 mph as it makes its way toward the northern Gulf Coast.
+(WFLA) – Marco obtained hurricane status Sunday, reaching maximum sustained winds of 75 mph as it makes its way toward the northern Gulf Coast.
 Tropical Storm Laura is trailing behind.

-Tropical Storm Laura is dumping “torrential rainfall” across portions of the Dominican Republic and Haiti, according to the National Hurricane Center.
+Tropical Storm Laura is dumping “torrential rainfall” across portions of the Dominican Republic, Haiti, Cuba and Jamaica, according to the National Hurricane Center.
 The area Laura is moving over is quite mountainous and will slow any strengthening through Monday.

-As of the 11 a.m.
-Sunday advisory, Laura is moving WNW at 21 mph with maximum sustained winds of 50 mph.
+As of the 5 p.m.
+Sunday advisory, Laura is moving west northwest just south of eastern Cuba at 21 mph.
+The storm is sustaining winds of 60 mph.

 Models trends take Laura farther west, away from Florida.
 The current forecast shows a potential landfall somewhere along the northern Gulf Coast States from Mississippi to Texas late Wednesday night or Thursday morning.